 Dressage, Hacking & Fancy Dress

-Dressage – sponsored by Illawarra Equine Centre: 4448 6488 and Resonance Energy
+Dressage – sponsored by Equine Miracle and Illawarra Equine Centre

-Judges’ Encouragement Rosettes donated by Jones’s Horse Transport 0428 432398 to be awarded to all Preparatory riders.
-Riders competing in the Preparatory tests are to collect their Encouragement Rosette from the broadcast box after 2:00pm on Saturday 29th September.
+Judges’ Encouragement Rosettes donated by GLADIATOR FLOATS to be awarded to all Preparatory riders.
+Riders competing in the Preparatory tests are to collect their Encouragement Rosette from the broadcast box after 2:00pm on Saturday 5th October.
 One rosette per competitor.

 There will be no gear check at this event.
 It is the responsibility of each competitor to know the EA Rules for Dressage.